Skip to main content Skip to search Skip to main navigation

 As time went on, the product range offered by manufacturers expanded.
 Generally, there are more spars available for sailors weighing 30–45 kg, while fewer options are available for those under 30 kg or over 45 kg.

-Honestly, the number of spars available today is becoming hard even for me to keep track of, so I created a summary table, which I’m sharing with you now.
+Honestly, the number of spars available today is becoming hard even for me to keep track of.
+So I created a summary table, which I’m sharing with you now.

 Brand/Type Material Mast Boom Sprit Recommended bodyweight